 Some of the joints didn’t fit perfectly, so I had to force them in place with a hammer, literally splintering the wood off to make them fit.
 This made gluing the pieces more of a mess, so I just gave up on glue.

 What else is there to say?
 I used to use a carpenter’s square to make sure the boxes were more or less square, but that’s too much unnecessary work.
 I just bang them together now and eyeball it.
 The corners still look like 90° corners to me.
 I’ve picked up supers from different companies and made a few myself over the years, which has left me with a mishmash of supers that don’t fit together with the greatest precision.
 And it doesn’t really matter.
 Yes, perfectly sized hive components would be better, but it’s a minor inconvenience that I barely give any thought to.
 Most backyard beekeepers working within a tight budget usually build up their apiary (a fancy word for a backyard with beehives) one or two hives at a time.
 You work with what you’ve got.
 And the bees don’t care.
-They’d set up shop in a tossed out mini-fridge if that’s all they had.
+They’d live in a tossed out mini-fridge if that’s all they had.

 I know this is a rambling post that doesn’t get down to the exact procedure of assembling a hive (or assembling the supers), but it doesn’t need to be exact.
 The wooden walls of the supers fit together like the simplest 3D puzzle pieces you’ll ever see.
 They fit together one way and there’s only one place where the nails or screws can go in.
 If there aren’t any pre-drilled holes for the screws, that’s probably because most pro beekeepers who have all the fancy gear don’t need pre-drilled holes when they’re using a nail gun.
 So you might have to use a tiny drill bit to make some holes for the screws.
-Two to three inch screws (5-7mm) are fine.
+Two to three inch screws (5-7cm) are fine.
 I use brass screws because I can get them cheaply.
 If you don’t have a power drill, grab some nails and a hammer.
 It makes no difference to the bees.

 Check out How To Paint Hive Boxes for a demonstration of how I paint hive boxes.